Audiosutras/documentation/docs/amazing_lists.md

 Accurate IP address data that keeps pace with secure, specific, and forward-looking use cases.

 ### Frontend (General)
+[Electron](https://www.electronjs.org/) Build cross-platform desktop apps with Javascript, HTML, and CSS.
+See `Flatpak` for distributing the application on Linux.

 [Tanstack Query](https://tanstack.com/query/latest)
 Powerful asynchronous state management for TS/JS, React, Solid, Vue and Svelte